MartinEnke/FlowOps-AI/README.md

 ---

-## Roadmap

-- Webhook delivery safety (external integrations)
-- Admin UI (React / Next.js)
-- AI-assisted drafting & summarization
-- Anomaly detection for escalation hints

----

-## Where AI Fits (Intentionally Limited)

-AI may assist with:
-- Intent extraction
-- Drafting responses
-- Summarizing handoffs
-- Pattern detection

-AI will **never**:
-- Execute side-effects
-- Override policy
-- Approve financial actions

-Trust remains deterministic.

----

 ## Author

 **Martin Enke**
-Backend / Platform / Agent Engineer

-> “AI agents should be trustworthy systems — not just clever outputs.”
+> AI agents should be trustworthy systems — not just clever outputs.